 Holli Vander Wyk

-Holli Vander Wyk, who is affected by Spinal Muscular Atrophy, is enrolled in the Bachelor of Arts program at the University of British Columbia Okanagan.
-Her long term goal is to become a social worker or counselor.
-Holli has been very involved in her community, her family runs a camp for other individuals and families with Spinal Muscular Atrophy, she has also collected gifts for under privileged teens and sewed pillows and blankets for newly diagnosed families of children with Spinal Muscular Atrophy.
+Holli Vander Wyk, who is affected by Spinal Muscular Atrophy (SMA), is enrolled in a Bachelor of Arts program at Simon Fraser University, majoring in history.
+Holli’s passion is working with children so it is no surprise that her long term career goal is to be a first grade teacher.
+Her passion for working with children is also evident in her work in the community, her family runs a camp for those affected by SMA, she has collected gifts for under privileged teens and made pillows and blankets for newly diagnosed SMA families.

 Congratulations to all the bursary winners!